-(2) Includes the revenue reduction for promotional costs owed to a wholesaler.
+Includes the revenue reduction for promotional costs owed to a wholesaler.

-(3) Each \$1.00 increase or decrease in the assumed initial public offering price of \$15.00 per share would increase or decrease, as applicable, our cash and cash equivalents, working capital, total assets and total shareholders' equity by approximately \$5.8 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions payable by us.
+(3) Each \$1.00 increase or decrease or decrease or decrease or decrease or decrease or decrease as applicable, our cash and cash equivalents, working capital, total assets and total shareholders' equity by approximately \$5.8 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions payable by us.